vsantjr/TOrC/README.md

 ## Reference

 V. A. Santiago J&uacute;nior.
 A Method and Experiment to evaluate Deep Neural Networks as Test Oracles for Scientific Software.
-In The 3rd ACM/IEEE International Conference on Automation of Software Test (Pittsburgh, PA, USA) (AST 2022; co-located with ICSE 2022).
-Accepted for publication.
+In: AST '22: IEEE/ACM 3rd International Conference on Automation of Software Test, 2022, Pittsburgh Pennsylvania.
+Proceedings of the 3rd ACM/IEEE International Conference on Automation of Software Test.
+New York: ACM, 2022. p.
+40-51.
+Access [here](https://dl.acm.org/doi/10.1145/3524481.3527232).